Uploading - Preparing your images for upload

-Digital Photo Gallery will accept your images in any format, so while there is technically nothing that you need to do, there are certainly some guidelines that you can follow to make sure that you are getting the most out of DPG and also optimising the space used in your account.
+Digital Photo Gallery will accept your images in any format, so while there is technically nothing that you need to do, there are some guidelines that you can follow to make sure that you are getting the most out of DPG and also optimising the space used in your account.

 Preserve image metadata

 DPG makes extensive use of image Exif and metadata.
 Many editing programs strip this information by default so it’s a really good idea to check that your metadata is being exported.
 Doing this will mean you get to use all of our features like Exif statistics and browse by metadata.
-It also means things like the date that the image was originally taken will be stored correctly.
+It also means that information like the date that the image was originally taken will be stored correctly.

 You can check that your image metadata is being preserved on the image review screen.

 We generally encourage users to upload full resolution images.
-DPG is built to look towards the future and you may find that you’ll need an image that looks great on an 8K display, or you may just need to download the full-res verison while you're away from home.
+DPG is built to look towards the future and you may find that you’ll need an image that looks great on an 8K display, or you may just need to download the full-res version while you're away from home.
 Uploading full-resolution images is the best way to save yourself time in the future.

 If you still want to resize your images, then it’s best to do it at a size which is an exact multiplier of the original aspect ratio.